DawidLokiec/web_socket_test_automation_framework/README.md

 getRef() is the method of the TestKit class which returns its PID.
 So the client can send messages to this test case.

+## Run the tests

+This test automation framework is based on maven.
+In order to run tests just type the following command:

+`mvn test`

+within the project's root directory qa-coding-challenge/

 ## Finally

 Writing and reading such tests looks pretty complicated.
-This is due to the fact that Java is not a concurrent and distributed language by nature and that this framework does not use a BDD.
+This is due to the fact that Java is not a concurrent and distributed language by nature and that this framework does not use a DDD.
 This is only a MVP for the coding challenge.
-The final product should be - as mentioned above - be implemented in a language such as Erlang or Elixier and offer BBD, implement the Fluent Design Pattern and more.
-Because I had a lot of fun doing this challenge, I will create in my free time an open source professional framework for testing web socket API using an erlang virtual machine.
+The final product should be - as mentioned above - be implemented in a language such as Erlang or Elixier and offer DDD, implement the Fluent Design Pattern and more.
+Because I had a lot of fun doing this challenge, I will create in my free time an open source professional framework for testing web socket API using an Erlang virtual machine.